 While you may peruse the article at your own leisure, I will provide a basic summary here.
 A nuclear reactor contains a nuclear core, containing 2-3% percent more Uranium-235 than a natural sample.
 U-235 undergoes radioactive decay naturally by emitting an alpha particle (2 neutrons and 2 protons).
 Nuclear fission can be induced in the plant by firing a free neutron at the core; this neutron makes U-235 unstable and it splits into two lighter atoms.
 The split also releases a free neutron, keeping the nuclear reaction going (nuclear chain reaction).
-While the energy from one fission reaction is not that much, there are tons of atoms in the core undergoing fission and releasing a large amount of combined energy.
+While the energy from one fission reaction is not that much, there are many many more atoms in the core undergoing fission and releasing a large amount of combined energy.
 The uranium is arranged into rods, and the rods are arranged into bundles.
 The bundles are submerged in water, which serves two purposes: it keeps the rods cool and it turns into steam and powers the turbine.
 At the same time, control rods adjacent to the nuclear rods absorb the free neutrons of the reaction (remember free neutrons are needed to start the reaction).
-The control rods control the rate of the nuclear reaction depending on how many free neutrons they absorb.
+These rods control the rate of the nuclear reaction depending on how many free neutrons they absorb.
 The nuclear power plant also has layers of protection to prevent radioactive materials from escaping into the environment.
-The first layer is a concrete liner; the second layer is a steel vessel which contains the concrete liner.
+The first layer is a concrete liner; the second layer is a steel vessel which surrounds the concrete liner.
 The last layer is the concrete building which houses the steel layer.

 If you want to jump straight to understanding what happened in Japan and Chernobyl: http://science.howstuffworks.com/nuclear-power5.htm